Isfiya: Demographics

 View from the Maronite Church of Isfiya.

 77.1% of the population is Druze, 13.6% is Christian and 9.1% is Muslim.
 A few Jewish families also live there.
 The Christian population is mostly Melkite Catholic, with a few Maronite households.

 Landmarks

 The tomb of Abu Abdallah is located in Isfiya.
 Abu Abdullah was one of three religious leaders chosen by Caliph Al-Hakem in 996 CE to proclaim the Druze faith.
 He is said to have been the first Druze religious judge (qadi).
 The Druze make an annual visit to this shrine on November 15.

 Economy

 Isfiya and Daliyat al-Karmel joined Yokneam Illit and the Megiddo Regional Council to develop the Mevo Carmel Jewish-Arab Industrial Park to benefit from the existing high-tech ecosystem.

 The economy of Isfiya is consistently growing as more tourists are visiting regularly, and more businesses are being opened.

+Voting Patterns

+In the 2022 election, 70 percent of voters in Isfiya voted for the parties of the center-left coalition led by Yair Lapid, while 24 percent voted for the Arab parties and 4 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.